Intercompany

 This table is not mandatory.
 If permission from the sending company is unnecessary, delete the table.

-Target Field No | Target Field Name | Mapping Value | Comment |
+| Target Field No | Target Field Name | Mapping Value | Comment |

-1 | No | | Verify if the resource matches the sending company. |
+| 1 | No | | Verify if the resource matches the sending company. |

-Time (Table 156 β Resource)
+Time (Table 156 – Resource)

-Target Field No | Target Field Name | Mapping Value | Comment |
+| Target Field No | Target Field Name | Mapping Value | Comment |

-51 | Gen Prod Posting Grp | | Verify if it matches the sending company. |
+| 51 | Gen Prod Posting Grp | | Verify if it matches the sending company. |

-58 | VAT Prod Posting Grp | | Verify if it matches the sending company. |
+| 58 | VAT Prod Posting Grp | | Verify if it matches the sending company. |

 Note!

-The Intercompany Project app does not include cost price as part of its default setup.
+Pryme intercompany project does not include cost price as part of its default setup.
 Handle cost prices using one of the following approaches:

 - Manually input the cost price for external resources in the receiving company.

-- Automate using Resource Group / Resource Subgroup.
+- Automate using resource group / resource subgroup.
 Create a dedicated group/subgroup for IC resources and add transfer pricing rates.
 Map IC resources to the designated group/subgroup.

 Job Journal Line (Table 210)

-Target Field No | Target Field Name | Mapping Value | Comment |
+| Target Field No | Target Field Name | Mapping Value | Comment |

-1008 | Currency Code | Currency | See Currency Mapping. |
+| 1008 | Currency Code | Currency | See Currency Mapping. |

-14045810 | Expense Payment Type | Value | Map expense payment types for intercompany transactions. |
+| 14045810 | Expense Payment Type | Value | Map expense payment types for intercompany transactions. |

 Test the Setup

-After creating the Topic and corresponding Subscription, test the setup:
+After creating the topic and corresponding subscription, test the setup:

 - Send one entry from the sending company.